cortoproject/script-spec/README.md

 }
 ```

-This example describes a struct type with the name `Point`, and two members called `x` and `y`, both of which have `int32` as their member type.
+This example describes a struct type with the name `Point`, and two members
+called `x` and `y`, both of which have `int32` as their member type.

-What should be evident, is that this example uses the same syntax as the one
+What is noteworthy here is that this example can be interpreted using the same
-that has been discussed thus far.
-When it is deconstructed, we get:
+syntax as the ones that have been outlined in the previous sections.
+According
+to those rules, this example describes:

 - An object with type `struct` and identifier `Point`
 - Two child objects with identifier `x` and `y`, value `int32` and implicit type

+To make it more obvious what is happening, this is what it looks like when the
-When this example is written out in full, it looks like this:
+example is written out in full:

 ```c++
 struct Point {